inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 - The columns specified for clustering are used to group data
 - Up to 4 columns can be used for clustering
 - The grouping is dependent on the order in which the columns are specified
-- Clustering impoves
+- Clustering:
-    - Filter queries
+    - Improves filter queries
-    - Aggregate queries
+    - Improves aggregate queries
-    - Tables larger than 1GB
+    - Is useful for Tables larger than 1GB
 - Clustering columns must be top-level, non repeating columns and can be of the following types:
     - DATE
     - BOOL